maxupravitelev/wildlife_camera/README.md

 `python adjust.py` is meant to be run on a raspberry pi to help adjusting the camera position while viewing it in the browser of a different device in the local network.

-`python capture.py` captures the video stream immediately without detecting motion
+`python capture.py` captures the video stream immediately without detecting motion.
+Produces AVI by default.

 ## Hardware requirements